fahime9407/predict-area/README.md

 * All required libraries are listed in `requirements.txt`.
 * If scraping fails (e.g., due to internet issues), use the provided `country_info.csv` as a backup dataset.

----

-## 📸 Screenshots (optional)

-*Add some screenshots of your plots or GUI for better visual appeal.*